Senior · Non-Functional Technique

 Q. "How do you approach profiling a slow application?"

 I use three profilers: (1) CPU profiler to see which functions consume CPU time (flame graphs).
 (2) Memory profiler to detect leaks and GC overhead.
 (3) Database profiler to find slow queries.
-I run the application under representative load, capture profiles, and analyze.
+I run the application under representative load, capture profiles, and analyse.
 The profiles show exactly where the bottleneck is.
 Then, I make one targeted fix, re-measure, and verify improvement.
 Iterate until I meet SLO targets.

 Q. "What's the difference between load testing and stress testing?"